PS5 vs PS5 Slim: the two consoles, compared

 Design & features: multicolour

 When it comes to the PS5 vs PS5 Slim, there’s little to differentiate one from the other.
 In this instance, that’s a good thing.
 The new PS5 comes with 1TB storage for both the redesigned PS5 alongside the PS5 Digital Edition.
 Just like the OG PS5.
 The PS5 Digital Edition model also comes with an option to add an attachable Ultra HD Blu-ray Disc Drive.
-However, pairing the device with your PS5 upon installation may require an internet connection.
+However, pairing the device with your PS5 upon installation requires an internet connection.

 The most notable difference between the PS5 and the new PS5 shouldn’t surprise anyone.
 The new PS5 is slimmer, smaller and lighter, but we’ll get on to that in more detail a little later.